A Complete Dark Web Story

 Dark web story

 We know everything about the Internet!
 If that’s what you think, then you might be wrong.
-Well, yes, and we are going to tell you everything about the story of the hidden part of the Internet called the dark web in this article.
+Well, yes, and we are going to tell you everything about the dark web story of the hidden part of the Internet called the dark web in this article.

-What is the Story of the Dark Web?
+What is the Dark Web Story?

 The United States Department of Defense originally used this idea of communicating anonymously.
 However, it began in 2000 with the release of Freenet, it was a thesis project of University of Edinburgh student Ian Clarke, who set out to create a “Distributed Decentralized Information Storage and Retrieval System.”
 HE created a new way to communicate and send files anonymously.